«The last duel»: women who dared to denounce rapes in the Middle Ages risking their lives

 Women from across the social spectrum could appeal to rape, and rape of sex workers was understood to remain rape.

-A stunning recent discovery by Gwen Seabourne of the University of Bristol showed that assaulting an intoxicated or unconscious person could also be defined as rape.
+A stunning recent discovery by Gwen Seabourne from the University of Bristol showed that assaulting an intoxicated or unconscious person could also be defined as rape.

 A woman named Isabella Plomet was raped in 1292 by her doctor who had drugged her, and was found guilty on the charges.